marcel-dempers/docker-development-youtube-series/course/content/web/tls/README.md

 Pretty much does what SSL does, however TLS is a successor to SSL and provides a secure, encrypted channel for data exchange.

-SSL and TLS are cryptographic algorythms that allow us to enrypt HTTP payloads. </br>
+SSL and TLS are cryptographic algorythms that allow us to encrypt HTTP payloads. </br>
 It's important to know that SSL is an older technology and technically vulnerable and superceeded by TLS.
 People still often refer to TLS as SSL because the term has been used for so long and the term has become interchangable </br>

 From now on throughout this module and course, we will refer to TLS only